bblfsh/bblfshd/README.md

 docker exec -it bblfshd bblfshctl driver install --all
 ```

-You can check the installed versions executing:
+You can check the installed versions by executing:
 ```
 docker exec -it bblfshd bblfshctl driver list
 ```